If you’re a stallholder at craft fairs, food fairs or other events, it’s possible that how your stall looks could affect

-If you have any craft fairs coming up and are keen for new ideas on how to boost sales and make your stall stand out, follow these tips to boost your stall at the next craft fair.
+If you have any craft fairs coming up and are keen on new ideas on how to boost sales and make your stall stand out, follow these tips to boost your stall at the next craft fair.

 This is a great opportunity to make a good impression with potential customers.
 You need to showcase your work so make sure that your branding is strong and reflects your style of work e.g. vintage, rustic, retro or modern.